 - During use it would sometimes clog easily, requiring constant back flushing.

-Disclaimer: The Amazon and Cotswold Outdoor links above are affiliate links, meaning I get a small percentage of the profits from any sales (and you don’t pay a cent more).
-None of this has any influence on the opinions presented in my review.
+Disclaimer: The purchase links above are affiliate links, meaning I get a small percentage of the profits from any sales (and you don’t pay a cent more).
+This has no influence on the opinions presented in my review.